chainloop-dev/labs/README.md

 [![License: Apache-2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/chainloop-dev/chainloop/blob/main/LICENSE.md)

 > [!WARNING]
-> The Chainloop Labs project is meant to be to test new UX and experimental featurs.
-This project is under active development and you should expect breaking changes.
+> The Chainloop Labs project is meant to test new UX and experimental features.
+This project is under active development, and you should expect breaking changes.
 Use at your own risk.

 Welcome to Chainloop Labs - where we innovate, experiment, and educate to shape the future of [Chainloop](https://github.com/chainloop-dev/chainloop).